Ryan LaRochelle

 About Ryan

-LaRochelle's research focuses on focuses on American political development; social policy; and the welfare state.
-His current project explores the political and policymaking legacies of Lyndon Johnson’s Great Society; placing the domestic reform efforts of the 1960s in the broad arc of postwar American political development.
+LaRochelle's research focuses on focuses on American political development, challenges to American democracy, and U.S. social policy.
+He is currently working on a biography of William S. Cohen that explores how Cohen defended democracy and the rule of law during his lengthy public service career.
+Another ongoing project explores the political and policymaking legacies of Lyndon Johnson’s Great Society, placing the domestic reform efforts of the 1960s in the broad arc of postwar American political development.

 Contributions